Crowdfunding websites not for novice investors says UK regulator

 Crowdfunding, an idea which originated in the United States, is gaining popularity as investors seek alternatives to volatile markets and low interest rates, and fledgling businesses hit by banks' refusal to take on risky loans solicit other investors.

-Many websites now offer members of the public small stakes in companies for investments of as little as 10 pounds.
+Many websites now offer members of the public small stakes in companies for investments of as little as 10 pounds($15.74).

 But some may not be properly safeguarding investors' money, the Financial Services Authority (FSA) said.